kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/bot/README.md

 # MotorcycleFirstChoiceHelperBot - built with Azure Bot Service

-This is a report from creating chat bot for help with coronavirus and medical cases during the pandemic.

 ## Use Case

 Bot was created to help young passionate future motorcycle riders to find some good starting motorcycles, learn what to watchout for when buying a used motorcycle and some advices on what gear to wear!

 ### Demo

 Link to [DEMO](https://www.youtube.com/watch?v=AepTL3Bky9g&feature=youtu.be&ab_channel=Micha%C5%82Kolendo)

 ## Architecture